cderose/dh-courses/CalRBS2023/tutorials/tableau-tutorial.md

 8. Give the chart a meaningful title by double clicking on the current title, "Sheet 1."
 Remove "\<Sheet Name>" and type a new title based on the settings you have in place.
 9. For the last step, give a title to this sheet in Tableau by double clicking on "Sheet 1" in the bottom bar and typing "bar chart of authors."

+### Save Your Work
+To save your Tableau workbook, you have to create a free Tableau account.
+When you click save, you will be prompted to log in and save your workbook to Tableau's server, where it will be visible on Tableau Public.
+Users can interact with your workbook on Tableau Public, or they could download, add to, or otherwise edit it.
+Remember, your data also becomes public, unless you're working with Tableau Dekstop!

 ### Bar Chart: Genres
 Let's take a closer look at the breakdown of genres in our dataset with a new bar chart.